Harding University Complaint Policy

 I. Informal Complaints

-Many matters can and should be handled informally by communicating with those directly involved and/or responsible.
+Many matters can and should be handled informally by communication with those directly involved and/or responsible.
 In most cases, matters can be resolved at such a level without a formal complaint.
 Informal attempts seeking resolution MUST occur before filing a formal complaint.
-If a person has an informal complaint and does not know which office would best address it, a message with a brief description of the matter can be sent to email@example.com.
+If a person has an informal complaint and does not know which office would best address it, a message with a brief description of the matter can be sent to firstname.lastname@example.org.

 II.
 Formal Complaints

 An individual may initiate a formal complaint only when a matter cannot be resolved informally.
 There are two categories of complaints: Student and Constituent.